vercel/release/README.md

 npm install -g release
 ```

-Run this command inside your project's directory:
+Run this command inside your terminal (in your project's directory):

 ```bash
 release